Zyxrath/star/README.md

 # Star
-Inspired by Bootstrap, Star is a lite, simple and opensouce CSS framework.
+Inspired by Bootstrap, Star is a lite, simple and opensource CSS framework.

 ## FAQ